 In the 320's BCE, the ravages that had followed in the wake of Alexander's conquests opened the door even wider for the revolution in lifestyle already underway.
-So, it comes as no surprise that in the Hellenistic Age there developed a new type of theatre, engineering a change that would forever alter the look of comedy's mask.
+So, it comes as no surprise that in the Hellenistic Age there developed a new type of theatre, engineering a change that would forever alter the gaze on comedy's mask.
 The focus of drama shifted to the fears and foibles of average—and by that, read "richer than average"—people in Athens, in particular, their struggles to keep family and fortune alive.
 In the process of this evolution, later Greek comedy created a vision of life very different from that of Old Comedy.

 This "New Comedy" came to depend not on the mad, ebullient hopes of renegade reformers like Aristophanes' Dicaeopolis or Lysistrata, dramatis personae consumed with some great notion about how to cure society's ills, but relied instead on the fortuitous favors of a hostile world run on luck and money.
-Indeed, coincidence dominates New Comedy—but, one should note, only slightly more than it does the real world—unlike its real-life counterpart, however, this genus of fortune is kind, clear-sighted and moral.
+Indeed, coincidence dominates New Comedy, but, one should note, only slightly more than it does the real world.
+Unlike its real-life counterpart, however, this genus of fortune is kind, clear-sighted and moral.
 Long-lost children end up living next-door to their grieving parents, young men compromise women who seem to be prostitutes but fortuitously turn out to be marriageable maidens in love with their attacker, and gentile courtesans welcome home nubile virgin sisters to the lusty arms of well-meaning and well-endowed Athenian bachelors.
-It is as if the world were made of nothing but rescue-plays.
+It is as if the world were made of nothing but Euripidean rescue-plays.

-Whatever the "Man" to this Sphinx's enigma, comedy evolved into one of the driving forces of later Greek society, especially after Alexander's devastations.
-For all the attention paid to drama in the fifth-century BCE with its three famous tragic playwrights, the succeeding centuries were the real classical age of theatre, at least to judge from the extent and intensity of interest in theatre across the ever spreading and more diffuse Greek world.
+Whatever the "Man" answer to this Sphinx's enigma, comedy evolved into one of the driving forces of later Greek society, especially after Alexander's devastations.
+For all the attention paid to drama in the fifth-century BCE with its three famous tragic playwrights, the succeeding centuries were the real classical age of theatre, at least to judge from the extent and intensity of interest in theatre across the ever-spreading, ever more diffuse Greek world.

 As such, the precepts of Greek theatre, such as the three-actor and five-act "rules," came to be well-known far outside Athens.
 Dramatists far and wide played intelligently with these conventions and with traditional Greek character-types, to the point that only one of the consummate masters of New Comedy was an Athenian by birth, Menander.
 His greatest rival, Philemon (ca. 368-267 BCE), a close contemporary of Alexis, hailed from the Greek world outside Athens, as did his slightly younger comrade Diphilus (ca. 360-290 BCE) who was born in Asia Minor—not that either lived as an adult anywhere but Athens which was still the magnet that attracted dramatic talent from all quarters—the point is, neither was a native-born Athenian.
-The trio of Menander, Diphilus and Philemon became the most famous playwrights of Greek New Comedy, a post-classical comic triad comparable to Aeschylus, Sophocles and Euripides.
+The trio of Menander, Diphilus and Philemon became the most famous playwrights of Greek New Comedy, a post-classical comic triad comparable to the tragic trope of Aeschylus, Sophocles and Euripides.

-Like Euripides, however, Menander eventually emerged triumphant from that trio—he was later dubbed the "Star of New Comedy"—yet he never knew that victory since it came only after death.
+Like Euripides, however, Menander eventually emerged triumphant from that threesome—he was later dubbed the "Star of New Comedy"—yet he never knew that victory since it came only after death.
 Philemon, we are told, during their lifetime won more first-place awards than Menander at the Lenaea and the City Dionysia.
 It would be lovely, then, to compare for ourselves the quality of their handicraft but we cannot, because only a handful of Menander's and none of Philemon's comedies survive, at least in Greek. (note) To judge from what little remains of the original texts, Philemon seems to have dwelt at some length on philosophical issues that happened to be currently in vogue, which would go some distance to explaining his popularity in his day and the subsequent loss of interest in his drama once those issues had passed from immediate public attention.

 Diphilus' comedy is no easier to gauge—as with Philemon, only tattered remnants of his works survive in Greek—even though both Plautus and Terence, Roman comic playwrights living a century or so later, adapted Diphilus' work. (note) If any single thing stands out as characteristic of Diphilean comedy in both the vestiges of his comedies in Greek and their later Roman adaptations, it is a flair for broad comedy and farcical violence in keeping with Aristophanes' love of strong dramatic effects on stage.
 Curiously, then, if anyone on the post-classical Athenian stage was Aristophanes' immediate heir, it was not his native countryman Menander but Diphilus who hailed from the Greek city of Sinope on the southern coast of the Black Sea.